Muhimbi/PDF-Converter-Services/Java/README.md

 Using the PDF Converter in combination with Java requires JDK 7 or later.
 Exact deployment and configuration steps for the various platforms vary slightly.

+:bangbang:
+Please make sure that a copy of the Muhimbi PDF Converter Services ([Download](http://www.muhimbi.com/Products/PDF-Converter-Services/Free-Trial.aspx)) is installed on at least one Windows Server in your environment.
+(Don't worry, it can be invoked from non-Windows platforms including Linux).
+:bangbang:

 <br/>

 ### Linux